tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

      options snd-hda-intel model=dell-m6-dmic

 Some programs use try to use OSS as the main input software.
-Add the following lines to /etc/modprobe.d/modprobe.conf to prevent OSS modules from being loaded:

-Note:The OSS modules are no longer autoloaded anyway.

-    blacklist snd_pcm_oss
-    blacklist snd_mixer_oss
-    blacklist snd_seq_oss
+If you have enabled the snd_pcm_oss, snd_mixer_oss or snd_seq_oss kernel modules previously (they are not loaded by default), try unloading them.

 See also:

 -   http://www.alsa-project.org/main/index.php/SoundcardTesting
 -   http://alsa.opensrc.org/Record_from_mic

+> Crackling in microphone

+If you're getting a crackling or popping from your microphone that can't be resolved with ALSA settings or cleaning your microphone jack, try adding the following line to /etc/modprobe.d/modprobe.conf:

+    options snd-hda-intel model=MODEL position_fix=3

+This option will fix crackling on pure Alsa, but will cause issues to pulseaudio.
+To let Pulse use these settings effectively, edit /etc/pulse/default.pa and find this line:

+    load-module module-udev-detect

+And change it to this:

+    load-module module-udev-detect tsched=0

+See the DMA-Position Problem in the kernel docs.

+-   HD-audio Kernel Docs

-> Setting the default Microphone/Capture Device
+> Setting the default microphone/capture device

 Some applications (Pidgin, Adobe Flash) do not provide an option to change the capture device.
 It becomes a problem if your microphone is on